jeffqchen/Saturn8DINMod/README.md

 Retro Access sells an [XRGB to BNC adapter](https://retro-access.com/collections/xrgb-adaptors/products/bnc-to-8-pin-mini-din-for-extron-to-xrgb-mini-pro-coaxial-multicore?variant=45853115731).

+Since this port conforms to the XRGB standard, the signal can go straight into the RGB IN port on a Framemeister with an 8-pin mini DIN cable.

-But of course, if you don't have any, you can still build my [8DIN2VGA dongle](https://github.com/jeffqchen/8DIN2VGA) and output from a VGA cable!
+But of course, if you don't have any of those above, you can still build my [8DIN2VGA dongle](https://github.com/jeffqchen/8DIN2VGA) and output from a VGA cable!
 <img src="./Pics/8din2vga.jpg" width="400px" />